-Children on social or medical grounds, where professionals have clearly identified that this school will best meet the needs of the child.
-These applications must be accompanied by documentary evidence from appropriate professionals within the Health or Social services (See social and medical definition below).
+- Children on social or medical grounds, where professionals have clearly identified that this school will best meet the needs of the child.
+These applications must be accompanied by documentary evidence from appropriate professional with Health or Social Services (see note below)

-Children living with their parents/legal guardians in the civil parish of Hackleton.
-This includes Piddington, Horton, Preston Deanery and the relevant part of Wootton Fields (Wootton Fields:1-9 & 2-12 The Ashes, 3-23 & 2-10 The Choakles, 43-45 & 30-42 Long Meadow, 1-37 & 4-60 Milton Bridge, 7-17 Thrupp Bridge.
-Salcey Lawn-Hartwell.
-Eakley Lanes – Stoke Goldington) (see definition of child’s home address/residence below)
+- Children living with their parent(s) or legal guardian(s) in the civil parish of Hackleton.
+This includes Piddington, Horton, Preston Deanery and the relevant parts of Wootton Fields (1 to 9 & 2 to 12 The Ashes, 3 to 23 and 2 to 10 The Choakles, 43 to 45 and 30 to 42 Long Meadow, 1 to 37 and 4 to 60 Milton Bridge and 7 to 17 Thrupp Bridge), Salcey Lawn (Hartwell) and Eakley Lanes (Stoke Goldington) (see definition of child’s home address/residence below)

-Children of parents/legal guardians who worship at St. John the Baptist, Piddington.
-These applications must be accompanied by form SIF/A available from the school.
+- Children of parent(s) or legal guardian(s) who worship at St John the Baptist, Piddington.
+These applications must be accompanied by form SIF/A which is available from the school (see note below)

-Children of worshipping members of any Church that is a member of Churches Together in Great Britain and Ireland.
-These applications must be accompanied by form SIF/A available from the school.
+- Children of worshipping members of any Church that is a member of Churches Together in Great Britain and Ireland (see note below).
+These applications must be accompanied by form SIF/A which is available from the school (see note below)

-If the admission number is exceeded within any criterion, priority will be given to those who live closest to the School.
-As to how this distance is measured, see ‘Distance measurements’ below.
+If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.

-Distances are measured on a straight line basis from the address point of the child’s home to the address point of the School, using a geographical information system.
-Each address has a unique address point established by the most valuable elements from the National Land and Property Gazeteer (NPLG), Ordnance Survey Master Map, Royal Mail Postal Address File and The Valuation Office Agency.
-The address point for a property does not change.
+Distances are measured on a straight line basis from the address point of the child’s home to the address point of the School, using a Geographical Information System.

 Definition of child’s home address or residence